 Partial tearing of ligament tissue with mild instability of the joint

-Physiotherapy can be tedious, but compliance and discipline predictably leads to good results and avoids the need for surgery.
+Hand therapy is essential, but can be tedious.
+C ompliance and discipline predictably lead to good results and avoid the need for surgery.

 - Complete tearing of the ligament